GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

 Now lets update our code to run the method in parallel.

-For that we can simply use `Task.Run` method which takes action we want to perform as an input, schedules it to run on a thread pool and then returns a `Task` to track its progress.
+For that we can use `Task.Run` method which takes action we want to perform as an input, schedules it to run on a thread pool and then returns a `Task` to track its progress.
 We then use these returned tasks to await for all work to complete.

 ```csharp
    var parallelTask0 = Task.Run(() => DoWork(1));